 After the lengthy winter cold stretches in Western Canada the rebirth of spring is always completely welcome.
-So, we have gathered a wonderful grouping of flowers in paint and in clay to embrace the glory of spring.
-As Mary-Beth Laviolette states "flowers continue to inspire new interpretations (A Delicate Art, p.9)."
-Our April flower show includes ceramic work by Ruth Chambers, oil paintings by local Banff artist Susan Elkins, and watercolours by D. Helen Mackie RCA (1926-2018).
+To embrace the glory of spring and keeping in mind Mary-Beth Laviolette statement that "flowers continue to inspire new interpretations (A Delicate Art, p.9)," we offer the delicate, refined ceramic based sculpture of Ruth Chambers.

 The artist graduated from the Ontario College of Art and Design (AOCA) and the University of Regina (MFA, 1994).
 She is Associate Dean of the Faculty of Fine Arts at the University of Regina, where she has taught in the Fine Arts Faculty since 1994.
 Studies and residencies have also taken her to The Banff Centre, the Sun Valley Centre for the Arts and Humanities in Sun Valley, Idaho, and the University of Guelph in Ontario.

 Since the early 1980s, the artist’s work has been exhibited in numerous solo and group exhibitions in Canada, the United States and the Itabashi Museum, Tokyo, Japan.
 Solo exhibitions include “And Victory Goes To The Flowers…” (2019) at the Willock & Sax Gallery; "Conservatory: (2010), at the Godfrey Dean Gallery, Yorkton Saskatchewan; "Temporary Adornment" at the Canadian Clay and Glass Gallery, Waterloo, Ontario (2008); and "Through the Skin" at the International Museum of Surgical Science, Chicago (2006).